openebs-archive/openebs-docs/docs/gitlab.md

 - OpenEBS acts a single storage platform for all stateful applications including Gitaly,  Redis, PostgreSQL, Minio and Prometheus

 - OpenEBS volumes are highly available.
-Node loss, reboots and Kubernetes upgrades will not affect the availability of peristent storage to the stateful applications
+Node loss, reboots and Kubernetes upgrades will not affect the availability of persistent storage to the stateful applications

 - Storage is scalable on demand.
 You can start with a small storage for all the databases required by GitLab and scale it on demand